FlyingSaturn/yawcalc/README.md

 Just a normal slope calculator which calculates two Minecraft coordinates.
 One has only to enter the X and Z coords for this to work.

-Used Maven and Spring Boot for this.
+Used Vanilla JS for this.

 I really should thank the coding folks on the Bentovid and the Wintrcat Discord servers for making my static code better.
 Tbh, it would've been a nightmare without their contributions.